 Wheat flour is a widely used primary commodity and its consumption is widespread across the world.
-There are various types of wheat flour, each with different properties that are utilised for different food products.
-It is commonly used as the primary ingredient in bakery products such as bread, pastry, cookies and cakes, different wheat flours being blended to confer properties specific for particular products.
+There are various types of wheat flour, each with different properties, that are utilised for different food products.
+It is commonly used as the primary ingredient in bakery products such as bread, pastry, biscuits and cakes, different wheat flours being blended to confer properties specific for particular products.

-Wheat flour is often fortified with other high protein-based flours and commonly includes the addition of soya flour and when used as such, is required to be declared as an allergenic ingredient.
-These and other products that contain intentionally added soya are therefore out of scope of this risk assessment.
+Wheat flour is often fortified with other high protein-based flours and commonly includes the addition of soya flour.
+When used as such, it is required to be declared as an allergenic ingredient.
+These and other products that contain intentionally added soya are therefore already covered by specific regulatory requirements and are not considered further in this assessment.